 THE AGAPOLOGY BASIC TEXT

 Specific knowledge of the Agape Principles and Techniques of Vincent Frank De Benedetto are required to learn about, and live, the love ethic, as prescribed by the Agape Order.
 As of today, September 10, 2016, I'm extremely pleased to report that this body of material, until now under development and not yet available in any form at this website or elsewhere, is available.
-The book is entitled LOVE ETHIC: the Ancient Principle of Brotherly Love, the Most Powerful Force Available to Humankind.
+The book is entitled LOVE: PROPERLY UNDERSTOOD, THE MOST POWERFUL SOCIAL FORCE AVAILABLE TO HUMANKIND.

 Whether you elect to join The Agape Order or not, for your study of the principle and practice of Agape, please purchase LOVE ETHIC.
 If you are genuinely unable to afford it, please contact me.
 Additionally, I encourage your adoption of the information provided, and perspective presented, here at this website, in concert with a deceptively small but important book entitled The Art of Loving, by Erich Fromm.
 This book contains a section entitled Brotherly Love, but in fact almost the entire work bears on your study and practice of Agape.
 You may also utilize all or some of the resources listed on my Resources page, link at left, as well as any other texts that you have found helpful in teaching the nuts-and-bolts of loving others day-to-day.
 There aren't that many.
 The combination of all these resources, starting with LOVE ETHIC, will serve both as your Agapology curriculum, and day-to-day reference and how-to.